 REST AND DIET

-Twenty-four hours of rest and a soft diet are advised during the week following surgery.
+You must have twenty-four hours of rest and a soft diet during the whole week following the Bichectomy surgery.

 You should follow the oral hygiene advice your IM GENDER team gives you to avoid any complications.